meltoner/agrofelis/components/vehicle-covers/readme.md

 ![Door photo external](_figures/08-door_outside.jpg)

-The following diagram layouts all covers made out of a 2 mm iron sheet, indicating also the approximate area occupying within a standard metal sheet profile.
+The following diagram layouts all covers made out of a 2 mm thickness iron sheet.
+The diagram also indicates the approximate area these covers occupy within a standard metal sheet profile of 1 by 2 meters.

 ![Metal sheet 2 mm covers](_figures/03_2mm_covers.png)